Why Does My Toddler Hit Himself? Surprising Reasons!

 Sensory Overload

-The tactile input of hitting can provide physical stimulation that helps them feel grounded when they are overwhelmed by stimuli such as sounds, lights, or textures.
+The tactile input of hitting can provide physical stimulation that helps them feel grounded when overwhelmed by stimuli such as sounds, lights, or textures.

-This behavior is especially common in children with autism or other developmental disorders that affect sensory processing.
+This behavior is widespread in children with autism or other developmental disorders that affect sensory processing.

-By understanding these triggers and supporting our children through them, we can help them thrive emotionally and physically.
+Every child is unique and may have different needs when managing sensory challenges.
+Understanding these triggers and supporting our children through them can help them thrive emotionally and physically.

 Stress Response

-It can be a scary sight to witness but as pediatricians, we know that this behavior is often linked to sensory overload or stress response.
+Have you ever noticed your toddler hit or bang themselves when overwhelmed?
+It can be a scary sight to witness, but as pediatricians, we know that this behavior is often linked to sensory overload or stress response.

-When children experience developmental delays, they may struggle with regulating their emotions and respond to stressful situations in unique ways such as self-injury.
+When children experience, developmental delays may struggle with regulating their emotions and respond to stressful situations in unique ways, such as self-injury.

-As caregivers, it’s important for us to recognize these triggers and provide support by creating a calm environment, offering weighted blankets or fidget toys, and helping them develop healthy coping strategies.
+As caregivers, we need to recognize these triggers and provide support by creating a calm environment, offering weighted blankets or fidget toys, and helping them develop healthy coping strategies.

 By understanding the emotional and sensory triggers of hitting, we can help our little ones thrive emotionally and physically.